Is The End of Communication Silos Near?

 If you have, you are probably aware of the dramatic effects that exclusion, whether intentional or not, can have on your engagement and your willingness to fight for your team.
 Disengaged employees tend to be frustrated, unproductive and ultimately will leave your organization.
-In fact, 2017 Gallup research shows that only 33% of the workforce are engaged.
+In fact, a Gallup study showed that only 33% of the workforce are engaged.

 One of the emerging priorities that are being facilitated by technological advances is the need for convenience, and it is evident that communications made convenient will be part of that shift including a greater emphasis on teamwork, exchanges, sharing, cooperating, inclusion, diversity, feedback, branding, proactivity, and messaging amongst others.

 Imagine for an instant a corporate culture that encourages (not discourages) feedback, collects questions, incorporates changes and implements suggestions while providing their employees with an environment where they can learn and grow in a collaborative framework that is accessible at any time from anywhere and where participation is proactive (not mandatory) and where the input of the least senior employee is valued as much as the input of the company’s CFO.
 This vision loosely represents the trends that are emerging and that will mark a shift towards the next phase of employee engagement.

 The field of change management is also undergoing rapid change and we are now seeing new technological methods emerge to gain greater levels of engagement and adoption such as gamification.
 Gamification brings game, fun, and learning together in the hope to bolster employee adoption of new methods.